Christine Korkalo, President

 Christine has been a member of ART since 2002.
 She was drawn to ART by a need to do more for the animals in her community.
 She knew ART to be a reputable and respected animal rescue group in the South Hampton Roads area.
-Before she was a member, she fostered a dog whom she ended up adopting and still has today.
-The two cats that currently reside with the Korkalos were trapped ferals that the family grew to love and eventually adopted as well.
+Christine has fostered both dogs and cats for ART.
+The two cats that currently reside with the Korkalos were trapped ferals that the family grew to love and eventually adopted.
+Christine also has a wonderful dog adopted from another local rescue.
 Besides the dog and cats, Christine shares her home with her husband and two beautiful daughters.
 Christine and her husband, Chris, own their own business specializing in dimensionally accurate 3D models created from data captured via laser scanning.
-Christine can often be found working at her computer with her cat curled up in her jacket.
+Christine can often be found working at her computer with one of her cats nearby.

 Tina has been a member of ART since the fall of 2004.
-She is involved with ART not only as the Membership Secretary but answers emails sent to the group, works with the newsletter, is Chairperson for our involvement with Festevents in downtown Norfolk, and is starting to work on getting involved with State Legislation for animal rights.
-Tina feels that ART is a group of people that are genuinely dedicated to helping animals and they are more than happy to get involved at any level to do so.
-When she’s not busy with her ART activities, Tina likes to devote time to photography, woodworking, gardening, and crafts.
-At home Tina and her husband Tim have 2 dogs and 2 cats, all rescues.
+She is involved with ART not only as the Membership Secretary but answers emails sent to the group, works with Facebook as well as supporting at ART events.
+Tina feels that ART is a group of people that are genuinely dedicated to helping animals in the community in multiple capacities.
+When she’s not busy with her ART activities, Tina likes to also volunteer with the Portsmouth Humane Society and devote time to renovating her home, photography, gardening, and crafts.
+Tina shares her home with her boyfriend and her rescue dogs, Ben & Jerry.

 In 1999 Susan’s involvement with ART began when she agreed to foster a dog for founder Debra Griggs.
-Susan loves being able to make a difference in the lives of dogs, one at a time, as well as being part of an organization who strives to improve the lives of dogs and cats in the community Hampton Roads.
-She is the foster care coordinator and oversees voice mail.
-She also manages ART’s Community Fund which aims to keep pets in homes.
+Susan loves being able to make a difference in the lives of dogs, one at a time, as well as being a part of an organization who strives to improve the lives of dogs and cats in the Hampton Roads community.
+She is the foster care coordinator and manages ART’s Community Fund which aims to keep pets in homes by providing medical assistance for families going through a difficult time.
 Her other interests include reading, animal behavior, and walking her own dogs.
-For the past twenty-five years Susan has been entertaining children of all ages with her storytelling in libraries, churches, schools, and special events.
+For the past thirty years Susan has been entertaining children of all ages with her storytelling in libraries, churches, schools, and special events.